 The Family Information Service (FIS) provides information and advice about paying for childcare.
 You can phone the FIS on 020 7527 5959, email email@example.com or see below for further information.

 Find out if you are eligible for free early learning and childcare for your 2, 3, 4 year old

 Your childcare fees will depend on household income, the number of hours you need, the age of your child and whether or not you live in Islington.

-Charges at council-funded providers – children’s centres and community nurseries – are reviewed annually.
+Charges at council-funded providers – children’s centres, early years centres and community nurseries – are reviewed annually.
 See Islington's current fee structures

 Childminders and private nurseries set their own fees.
 Childminder's fees range from £250 to £300 weekly and private nurseries cost on average, £460 per week.